 When your back hurts, even everyday movement can feel impossible.
 And while you may have your own ways to get through the pain—heat, rest, medication, stretching—one way to prevent lower back pain is to strengthen your body, particularly your core.

-“Exercise is essential in improving lower back pain, since the vast majority of lower back pain is caused by improper movement and muscle patterns,” says Dr. Amy Hoover, Doctor of Physical Therapy and member of P.volve’s Clinical Advisory Board.
+“Exercise is essential in improving lower back pain, since the vast majority of lower back pain is caused by improper movement and muscle patterns,” says Dr. Amy Hoover, Doctor of Physical Therapy, Chief Physical Therapist, and member of P.volve’s Clinical Advisory Board.
 “If we teach our bodies how to move correctly and support proper muscle patterns, we protect our joints (including the spine) and prevent injury.”

 P.volve’s 15 Minute Lower Back Strengthening workout video features lower back pain exercises to help you realign your spine, and strengthen your core, back muscles, hamstrings, and glutes while also stretching your hip flexors.
 It's a workout built for all-over strength and conditioning that may help anyone with lower back pain feel stronger.